jhesch/dirty-bits/README.md

 unnecessarily.
 Maybe the indexer shouldn't be deployed when the only thing that changed since the last release is the task worker.

-Like the [dirty bits](https://en.wikipedia.org/wiki/Dirty_bit) that mark memory blocks as modified signal that the blocks need to processed, Dirty Bits identifies the parts of a repository that have been modified and signals that they need to be processed.
+Like the [dirty bit](https://en.wikipedia.org/wiki/Dirty_bit) that marks a memory block as modified and signals that the block needs to processed, Dirty Bits identifies the parts of a repository that have been modified and signals that they need to be processed.

+## TL;DR

+See the [example rules file](#example-rules-file) and the [example workflow file](#example-usage).
 ## How it works

 Dirty Bits runs as part of a GitHub Actions workflow and detects which